 Mathematics is one of the most important that is asked in the government recruitment exams.
 Generally, there are questions asked related to basic concepts and formulas of trigonometry.
 To let you make the most of the Mathematics section, we are providing important facts related to Geometry.
-Also, RRB NTPC and State exams are nearby with bunches of posts for the interested candidates in which Mathematics is a major part.
+Also, RRB NTPC, CGL, and State exams are nearby with bunches of posts for the interested candidates in which Mathematics is a major part.
 We have covered important notes and questions focusing on these prestigious exams.
 We wish you all the best of luck to come over the fear of the Mathematics section.

 - Time and Work Notes: Short Tricks To Solve Questions

 - Simple Interest Formula, Concept, and Study Notes